Administrative

 The Covenants Specialist will perform an inspection.
 If it is installed according to the approved plans, the record will be closed.
 If it is not, you will receive a notice of violation.

 The Thomas H. Gentry Community Center is a private facility that was gifted to the Association by the developer – Gentry Homes.
-Multiple surveys were sent to homeowners and the consensus of the community was to fund operations of the community center with generated revenue.
-This is the reason the privilege of use is only extended to those who are registered, dues-paying members.
+Multiple surveys were sent to homeowners and the consensus of the community was to fund operations of the community center with generated revenue separate from the quarterly dues.
+This is the reason there is a separate fee for pool membership.

 Maintenance